 To understand geography trends, Download Sample Report.

 The market is currently consolidated, with around ten players catering to the general aviation customers in the Middle-East & Africa region.
-Textron Inc., Embraer SA, Bombardier Inc., General Dynamics Corporation (Gulfstream), and The Boeing Company are the main players in the market.
-New aircraft models, such as Global 7500 (by Bombardier), G500 aircraft (by Gulfstream Corporation), and Cessna Denali (by Textron Inc.), etc., have gained a lot of attention, recently, which may help these companies to stand out amid the competition, and increase their presence in the fast-growing markets in the region.
-To meet the growing demand charter jet companies are increasing their fleet for instance in July 2019, ExecuJet, a part of the Luxaviation Group, added a second Pilatus PC-24 to their African fleet.
+Textron Inc., Embraer SA, Bombardier Inc., General Dynamics Corporation (Gulfstream), and The Boeing Company are the market's main players.
+New aircraft models, such as Global 7500 (by Bombardier), G500 aircraft (by Gulfstream Corporation), and Cessna Denali (by Textron Inc.), etc., have gained a lot of attention recently, which may help these companies to stand out amid the competition, and increase their presence in the fast-growing markets in the region.
+To meet the growing demand, charter jet companies were increasing their fleet.
+For instance, in July 2019, ExecuJet, a part of the Luxaviation Group, added a second Pilatus PC-24 to their African fleet.
 Also, in early 2020, Embraer Executive Jets was approved Type Certificate by ANAC (National Civil Aviation Agency of Brazil), EASA (European Union Aviation Safety Agency), and the FAA (Federal Aviation Administration) for its new Phenom 300E.
 As the Middle-East is the company’s fourth-largest market and with the new certification from regulatory bodies, the company will launch its new models in the region to boost its sales.

 1.1 Study Assumptions